jasont14/LinkedListOfT/README.md

 # LinkedList Of T
-Linked List basic implementation with insert, add, remove, removeall, and sort with generics.
-Console app to demo to test functionality with types string, int, and double.
+Linked List basic implementation with insert, add, remove, and removeall.
+Insertion sort on LinkedList.
+Console app to demo  functionality with types string, int, and double.